mayflo/node-red-contrib-ta-cmi-coe/README.md

 - Support for CoE versions 1 & 2
 - Automatic conversion of analog values ​​based on Unit ID
 - Support for TA-defined measurement parameters
-- Configuration of CMI and CoE version
+- Configuration of sending condition & interval

 ---